coreyp/stripe-donations/readme.txt

 == Installation ==

 1. Download and activate the plugin.
-2. Browse to `Settings > Donations` and enter your Stripe keys.
+2. Browse to `Settings > Stripe Donations` and enter your Stripe keys.

 == Changelog ==

+= 1.0.1 =
+* Return shortcode output instead of outputting directly

 = 1.0.0 =
 * Initial release